 In time, Sweetser’s commitment to behavioral health led to a system of care that included family-focused, person-centered, community-integrated services.
 In 1980, Sweetser expanded services from residential treatment to community-based services for children and families.

-At the close of the twentieth century, Sweetser merged with two respected mental health agencies: The Family Institute of Maine and Shoreline Community Mental Health Services.e.
+At the close of the 20th century, Sweetser merged with two respected mental health agencies: The Family Institute of Maine and Shoreline Community Mental Health Services.

-In 2006, Sweetser acquired PROTEA Behavioral Health Services, which operates as Sweetser today.
+In 2006, Sweetser acquired PROTEA Behavioral Health Services, which has operated under the name of Sweetser since that time.

-Sweetser is a private, nonprofit, non-sectarian organization.
-Our budget is funded through contracts with government agencies, fees for services paid by school districts, income from investments and through the generosity of committed friends and supporters.
+Sweetser is a private, nonprofit organization funded through contracts with government agencies, fees for services paid by school districts, income from investments and through the generosity of committed friends and supporters.